Towards a user-centered Sibelga website

 The goal

-Our task for Sibelga included the design and follow-up of the realization and implementation of their new website.
 The new design for this content-rich website needed to be easier to navigate, more user-friendly and customer-focused.
 Our user-centered design approach puts the needs and the expectations of the end-users first in every part of the design process.
+Our task for Sibelga included the design and follow-up of the realization and implementation of their new website.
+After launching the new website we keep on improving by measuring the KPI’s and improving the flows and designs.

 What we did